Claims Conference University Partnership Program in Holocaust Studies

 The Claims Conference will offer a maximum (gross) amount of €30,000 to:

-1) create a new full-time lecturer position to start in September of 2024 and end in June of 2025.
+1) create a new full-time lecturer position for one academic year.
 The lecturer will be expected to teach at least 3 Holocaust courses per semester in the university, including one course that must be an Introduction to Holocaust.
 The courses should be taught in the language that the majority of students understand.
 The lecturer must also offer 4 seminars open to the public, with the support of the university.
 The university will not be able to add to the lecturer’s responsibilities beyond those related to teaching these courses, unless the university offers the lecturer a stipend.

 OR